Murder of Bruno Pereira and Dom Phillips

 On 5 June 2022, Brazilian indigenist Bruno Pereira and British journalist Dom Phillips were murdered during a boat trip through the Vale do Javari, the second-largest indigenous area in Brazil.

-Two men who were brothers were arrested by the Federal Police of Brazil for suspected involvement in the murders.
-A few days later, one of them confessed to the murders, telling the police where he had buried the bodies as well as the location of the boat they used.
+Two brothers were arrested by the Federal Police of Brazil for suspected involvement in the murders.
+A few days later, one of the brothers confessed to the murders, telling the police where he had buried the bodies as well as the location of the boat they used.
 The forensics investigation concluded with the identification of the bodies on 22 June.
+It is believed the crime was motivated due to disputes about fishing and other natural resources, with the victims supporting the rights of indigenous groups against poachers.

 Phillips' body was cremated in Niterói in a ceremony reserved for family and close friends.
 Pereira's body was cremated in the city of Paulista in a ceremony that included indigenous rituals.

 Background

 On 5 June 2022, Bruno Pereira and Dom Phillips arrived at Lago do Jaburu, a location near the National Indian Foundation Surveillance Base on the Ituí River.
 Phillips planned to visit the site and conduct interviews with indigenous people.
 Two days later, they both went to the São Rafael community, where they were to hold a meeting with a local fisherman nicknamed "Churrasco."
 The meeting aimed to discuss joint work between riverine and indigenous people in the surveillance of the Javari Valley, a territory badly affected by invasions and criminal activities.
 However, the fisherman was not there, so they talked to his wife.
 Pereira and Phillips disappeared while traveling along the Itaguaí River, heading towards the municipality of Atalaia do Norte.